Juan Bosch (politician): Exile

 Via the Fund, the CIA gave Figueres money to publish a political journal, Combate, and to found a left-wing school for Latin American opposition leaders.
 Funds passed from a shell foundation to the Kaplan Fund, next to the IILR, and finally to Figueres and Bosch.

 In 1959 the Cuban Revolution took place, led by Fidel Castro, causing a major political, economic and social upheaval in the Caribbean island.
 Cord Meyer, a CIA official, was chief of International Organizations Division, a CIA-sponsored group for promoting democracy in international groups.
-He used the contacts with Bosch, Volman, and Figueres for a new purpose – as the United States moved to rally the hemisphere against Cuba's Fidel Castro, Rafael Trujillo, the strongman caudillo that ran the Dominican Republic for 30 years had become a liability.
+He used the contacts with Bosch, Volman, and Figueres for a new purpose – as the United States moved to rally the hemisphere against Cuba's Fidel Castro and Rafael Trujillo, the strongman caudillo who had run the Dominican Republic for 30 years and had become a liability.
 The United States needed to demonstrate that it opposed all dictators, not just those on the left.

 Bosch accurately perceived the process that had begun from those events and wrote a letter to Trujillo, dated 27 February 1961.
 He told Trujillo that his political role, in historical terms, had concluded in the Dominican Republic.

 For over a year, the CIA had been in contact with dissidents inside the Dominican Republic who argued that assassination was the only certain way to remove Trujillo.
 According to Chester Bowles, the Undersecretary of State, internal Department of State discussions in 1961 on the topic were vigorous.
 Richard N. Goodwin, Assistant Special Counsel to the President, who had direct contacts with the rebel alliance, argued for intervention against Trujillo.
-Quoting Bowles directly: The next morning I learned that in spite of the clear decision against having the dissident group request our assistance Dick Goodwin following the meeting sent a cable to CIA people in the Dominican Republic without checking with State or CIA; indeed, with the protest of the Department of State.
+Quoting Bowles directly: "The next morning I learned that in spite of the clear decision against having the dissident group request our assistance Dick Goodwin following the meeting sent a cable to CIA people in the Dominican Republic without checking with State or CIA; indeed, with the protest of the Department of State.
 The cable directed the CIA people in the Dominican Republic to get this request at any cost.
 When Allen Dulles found this out the next morning, he withdrew the order.
-We later discovered it had already been carried out.
+We later discovered it had already been carried out."